thaabomb/autocross-notes/README.md

 Harry's Laptimer failed me.
 I'm 99% confident that I set the start and stop markers correctly but Laptimer terminated the run early for every single run.

+I was on Hankook Ventus V12 Evo 2 tires.
+I expect the tires were close to the spec pressure but I did not meaure them.
+Wear patterns suggest that I needed to lower the pressures.

+The morning session was cold (40s or 50s) but the afternoon session was warmer (60s or 70s).

 # Notes from watching Evolution-Autocrosser on YouTube
 You must backside the slalom cones.